-[&]quot;In the case of offerings of direct participation programs as defined in Section 34 or Article III of the National Association of Securities Dealers, Inc., Rules of Fair Practice, delivery of a disclosure document containing the information required by Rule 502(b) of Regulation D to individuals covered by subsections (5) and (6) of Rule 501(a) of Regulation D is required."
+"In the case of offerings of direct participation programs as defined in Section 34 or Article III of the National Association of Securities Dealers, Inc., Rules of Fair Practice, delivery of a disclosure document containing the information required by Rule 502(b) of Regulation D to individuals covered by subsections (5) and (6) of Rule 501(a) of Regulation D is required."

-2 In those states where facts and circumstances permit, it would not be inconsistent with the regulatory objectives of this exemption for a state to substitute the following for section 1.A.
+&lt;sup>1 In those states where facts and circumstances permit, it would not be inconsistent with the regulatory objectives of this exemption for a state to elect to accept Rule 506 offerings within the ambit of this exemption.
+In doing so, however, the state disqualification provisions of this rule and the federal disqualification provisions of Rule 505 should be made applicable.